anzz1/capicom_sdk/README.md

 # Microsoft CAPICOM 2.1.0.2 SDK

-Posted here for safe keeping since it's has become pretty hard to come by on the internet these days.
+Posted here for safe keeping since it has become pretty hard to come by on the internet these days.

 ### Installation: